Tight Fine-Grained Bounds for Direct Access on Join Queries: Conclusion

 \section{Conclusion}

 In this paper, we identified a parameter that we call the incompatibility number of a join query and an order of its variables.
 We proposed an algorithm for direct access to the answers of a join query in the lexicographic order induced by the variable order, using a reduction to the acyclic case without disruptive trios which had been studied in~\cite{CarmeliTGKR20}.
 The exponent of the preprocessing phase of this algorithm is exactly the incompatibility number.
-We then complemented this upper bound by a matching lower bound that shows that the incompatibility number cannot be beaten as the exponent of the preprocessing in the case of self-join free join queries, assuming the Zero-Clique Conjecture from fine-grained complexity theory.
+We then complemented this upper bound by a matching lower bound that shows that the incompatibility number cannot be beaten as the exponent of the preprocessing for any join query, assuming the Zero-Clique Conjecture from fine-grained complexity theory.
+Due to the relationship of the incompatibility number and fractional hypertree width, it follows that efficient direct access in any lexicographic order requires preprocessing that is exponential in the fractional hypertree width of the query.
+As part of the lower bound proof, we established the complexity equivalence between queries with the same structure with and without self-joins for direct access.

 With only a minor change to the proof of our direct-access lower bounds, we also showed lower bounds for enumeration.
 First, we showed that for Loomis-Whitney joins we cannot significantly improve upon a simple algorithm that computes all answers during preprocessing, assuming the Zero-Clique Conjecture.
 Then, under the same assumption, we showed that acyclic queries are the only self-join free join queries whose answers can be enumerated in constant delay after linear preprocessing.
 This gives further evidence to a dichotomy that was already shown using a different complexity hypothesis.

+We have also presented several extensions of our main results on direct access where we weakened the order requirements or allowed projections.
+In these settings, we have seen that our approach does \emph{not} yield optimal algorithms.
+It would be interesting to understand the complexity landscape for these extensions better, and we leave this as an open question for future work.